mcgarrah/resume/README.md

 - [ ] Add ETAAC link for 2009 report to Congress - https://www.irs.gov/pub/irs-prior/p3415--2009.pdf
 - [ ] Add SOC 2 Compliance work from Envestnet to work section
+- [ ] Fix credentialurl be used in Certification as a link ... currently unused?
 - [ ] Add Credly certification profile https://www.credly.com/users/michael-mcgarrah
 - [x] Add credly SAS cert entries to Resume
 - [ ] Add all the LinkedIn projects to Resume as new section